Mitral Stenosis Topic Review

 MVG = mean mitral valvular gradient

-The chest radiograph will again show left atrial enlargement.
+The chest radiograph will show left atrial enlargement.
 This finding is often referred to as a “double density.”
 Elevation of the left mainstem bronchus and a prominent pulmonary artery may also be seen.
 Both ECG and chest radiograph, however, are non-specific for mitral stenosis.

 Treatment – Mitral Stenosis

-The treatment of mitral stenosis relies on the prevention or early recognition of rheumatic heart disease.
+The initial treatment of mitral stenosis relies on the prevention or early recognition of rheumatic heart disease.
 Prophylactic penicillin treatment for patients known to have rheumatic heart disease successfully reduces exacerbations and will limit the damage done to the mitral valve.
 Anticoagulation is of great importance to prevent the formation of a left atrial thrombus and embolic events.
 Even in the absence of atrial fibrillation, patients with certain risk factors including hypertension or hypercoagulable states should be anticoagulated.
 Antibiotic prophylaxis before dental procedures and certain surgeries is no longer recommended to prevent bacterial endocarditis unless a prosthetic valve is present.

 Surgical approaches to manage mitral stenosis include closed commissurotomy, open commissurotomy and mitral valve replacement.

-This similar to PBMV in that the mitral valve is not directly visualized, and a balloon is used to dilate the stenotic mitral valve.
+Closed commissurotomy is similar to PBMV in that the mitral valve is not directly visualized, and a balloon is used to dilate the stenotic mitral valve.
 The criteria used for PBMV are the same used to assess which patients may benefit from closed commissurotomy.

 Mitral valve replacement